Feeling Off Balance - Spinning With Vertigo

 Vestibular rehabilitation is also indicated when there is imbalance due to vestibular loss or when the diagnosis may be unclear.
 A detailed questionnaire and functional testing are then used to measure the success of therapy.

-if your symptoms sound like it is BPPV, the easiest way to diagnose and treat your symptoms is to book an appointment with a BPPV trained Physiotherapist.
+There are other causes of Vertigo but if your symptoms sound like it is BPPV, the easiest way to diagnose and treat your symptoms is to book an appointment with a BPPV trained Physiotherapist.

 When you are booking for specialised treatment in this area, please request one of our Physios with training in this area.Book Here to Stop the Spinning